brentmcconnell/brentmcconnell.github.io/_posts/2021-03-18-autoshutdown.md

 Now we have an environment variable called $WEBHOOK_URL that contains the generated uri we can use for our webhook.

-> Note.
-The $WEBHOOK_URL that is in this session contains a token that will not
+> The $WEBHOOK_URL that is in this session contains a token that will not
 > be accessible from the az cli again.
 If you are working through this blog post
 > know that you'll need to store the $WEBHOOK_URL somewhere before you close your
 > session if you plan to resume your work at a later date.